FilePush/legal-notes/README.md

 ## 2019
 ### None
-Cry babies did not exist at this point in time, but neither did we until much later.
+Cry babies did not exist at this point in time, but neither did.